-Last year I tested Ventura’s Bike-Pack System, with model-specific L-brackets installed on my 1998 Kawasaki KLR650, along with a multitude of racks and bags (Rider, April 2011).
+Last year I tested the Ventura Bike-Pack System, with model-specific L-brackets installed on my 1998 Kawasaki KLR650, along with a multitude of racks and bags.
 The high-quality system was easy to install and offered lots of versatility for carrying gear.

 Ventura recently released a new bag that offers a different look than others in its lineup.
 Made of 1680 denier ballistic nylon, the Mistral I bag’s molded, semi-rigid pockets, lid and base give it a sleek, rounded look and help maintain its shape when empty.